The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 So when Airbnb decided to come up with Bélo, their rebranded logo, they knew they were onto something.

 But how did they make their rebrand memorable?
-We can see how with this typography animation video which goes over their journey of coming up with their now iconic brand logo.
+We can see how with this kinetic text video which goes over their journey of coming up with their now iconic brand logo.

 It uses typographic elements to show the process they followed for coming up with their logo and the motivations behind their rebranding.